 1. JOIN NICHE RELATED GROUP BOARDS

 When I joined Pinterest, I didn’t have any idea about group boards.
 All I thought was you just need to save your pin on different boards and BAM traffic will start rolling to your blog.

-You see I only repin those pins on such group boards which have completely nurtured on Pinterest.
+I only repin those pins on such group boards which have completely nurtured on Pinterest.
 By nurturing means, Pinterest knows what my pins are all about & what topic it represents.

-A good way to find out is to see the list of related pins which pops below your pin.
+A good way to find out is to see the list of related pins which pops under your pin.
 If those pins are related, then it means that Pinterest knows what your pin is all about.

 So, when your pins reach such level, you can see much better traffic from Pinterest.
 Those pins will be shown more on your followers feed and it tends to show up more on related pins section of others similar pins.

 However, whenever you upload a new pin, Pinterest doesn’t have any idea what it is all about.
 You can consider it a blank pin if we look at it from Pinterest perspective.